-On the international legal procedures 25% of the respondents who were a major cited to a very great extent that the ICC suspects were accused unjustly, 16% also ago to a very great extent that the cases were politically framed to favor some candidative cited that the ICC cases boosted some of the accused political heights and favor them to a little extent, 19% moderately argued that Kenyans were against the ICC to the first and lastly 26% stated that witnesses were coached to sympathize with the weat a very great extent.
+On the international legal procedures 25% of the respondents who were a majority cited to a very great extent that the ICC suspects were accused unjustly, 16% also agreed to a very great extent that the cases were politically framed to favor some candidates, 17% cited that the ICC cases boosted some of the accused political heights and favored them to a little extent, 19% moderately argued that Kenyans were against the ICC from the first and lastly 26% stated that witnesses were coached to sympathize with the west to a very great extent.

-On the impact of the ICC proceedings majority of the respondents argued there was a real fear that if charges are dropped for suspects of one ethnicity confirmed for those of another, ethnic tensions could increase sharply, regardless of legal merits.
-They still argued that the ICC's decisions would continue to play a pivorole in Kenya's political process, especially post 2013 election.
-Majority indicated the court appeared cognizant that these could not be viewed by many Kenyans simply legal decisions and that the timing and framing of proceedings and rulings workinevitably have an impact in heightening or tamping down ethnic tensions.
-According they pointed out that the ICC would recognize that public statements warning susperand other politicians not to politicize the judicial proceedings could have a negating impact on the image of the court if no action is seen from them.
+On the impact of the ICC proceedings majority of the respondents argued that there was a real fear that if charges are dropped for suspects of one ethnicity and confirmed for those of another, ethnic tensions could increase sharply, regardless of the legal merits.
+They still argued that the ICC's decisions would continue to play a pivotal role in Kenya's political process, especially post 2013 election.
+Majority indicated that the court appeared cognizant that these could not be viewed by many Kenyans simply as legal decisions and that the timing and framing of proceedings and rulings would inevitably have an impact in heightening or tamping down ethnic tensions.
+Accordingly, they pointed out that the ICC would recognize that public statements warning suspects and other politicians not to politicize the judicial proceedings could have a negative impact on the image of the court if no action is seen from them.